ToxicXRoot/LibcBypassFreeFire/README.md

 ## Libc Firewall Bypass For Free Fire

-# About The Hook =>
+# About The Hook
-We Know all Some Modders are using vpn firewall to bypass the free fire Anticheat domains, Instead of using any vpn firewall i have made a better solution to bypass the anticheat domains of free fire using libc.so hook without using any vpn firewall
+We Know all Some Modders are using vpn firewall to bypass the free fire Anticheat domains, Instead of using any vpn firewall i have made a better solution to bypass the anticheat domains of free fire using libc.so hook without using any vpn firewall.This can fix offline and online blacklist.

 # How its works ?